Teaching & Learning » Accelerated Program

 Once data is collected for students, Z-score calculations are used to determine placement in the Accelerated Program.
 A Z-score calculation takes each student's individual scores from MAP tests and CogAT tests minus the average mean score from those tests divided by the standard deviation for those tests.
 The average mean scores and the standard deviations are taken from the grade level and the school for that particular student for that particular test.
 In addition to the Z-scores, teacher input is considered in placement decisions.

 The Z-score calculations illustrate which students are most discrepant from their peers and which students are in strong need of something different from the grade level curriculum.
-In accordance with Illinois School Code - Article 14, placement in the Accelerated Program targets the top 5% local population per grade level, 3rd-8th.
+In accordance with Illinois School Code - Article 14, placement in the Accelerated Program targets the top 5% local population per grade level, 3rd-5th.
+When data within the Z-score is found to be an outlier or there are only a few data points available, teacher feedback is sought.